LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ## Step 2: Implement new (custom) type which represents DataTable data
 1) Create a new package in src/main/java and name it 'testDataTypes'
 2) Create a New Class file in src/main/java inside testDataTypes package and name it 'CustomerDataType'.
-3) The new type CustomerDataType has to be implemented.
+3) The new type CustomerDataType now needs to be implemented.
 This is one possible implementation:
 ### CustomerDataType.java
 ```
 package testDataTypes;